Sébastien Canonne: Career

-French Pastry School

-The French Pastry School was founded in Chicago, Illinois, in 1995 by Canonne and fellow master pastry chef Jacquy Pfeiffer.
-The vocational secondary school was founded to teach traditional French pastry-making.
-It is the only school in the United States dedicated entirely to the art of pastry.
+From 1995 to 2020, chefs Sébastien Canonne and fellow master pastry chef Jacquy Pfeiffer founded and operated the French Pastry School in Chicago, Illinois, a vocational secondary school to teach traditional French pastry making.
+It was the only school in the United States dedicated entirely to the art of pastry.

+In 2012, Canonne was knighted in the Order of the Academic Palms, recognizing outstanding merit and contributions in education.

+In 2015, Canonne was knighted in the Order of the Legion of Honour, recognizing outstanding merit and contributions to French culture.

+In 2020, Cannone launched an online video series of classes called The Butter Book.
+In 2021, Canonne launched with Bridor, “The Pains Cuisinés”.
+In 2022, Canonne and several partners co-founded EQUII, a food technology company.
+The company produces high-protein, low-carbohydrate flour.

 Film and television appearances

 Canonne is featured in the 2009 documentary film Kings of Pastry, directed by D.A.
 Pennebaker and Chris Hegedus, which documented Jacquy Pfeiffer's attempt to earn the title of Meilleur Ouvrier de France.
 Canonne served as Pfeiffer's coach in the competition.

 Canonne was a mentor and judge on season 2 of Top Chef: Just Desserts in 2011.